noskirec/GCD_CourseProject/CodeBook.md

 ### Transformations:

 - Combining activity labels with the y-labels (`y_train_labels` and `y_test_labels`) so the actual labels for activities will be displayed as WALKING, etc.
-- `test_data` is the merged data table of the raw test data with the subject, activity, activity id, and the other 541 variables
+- `test_data` is the merged data table of the raw test data with the subject, activity, activity id, and the other 541 variables.
-- `train_data` is the merged data table of the raw training data with the subject, activity, activity id, and the other 541 variables
+- `train_data` is the merged data table of the raw training data with the subject, activity, activity id, and the other 541 variables.
-- `all_data` is the merged version of `train_data` and `test_data`
+- `all_data` is the merged version of `train_data` and `test_data`.

 ## extract_meanstd
 ### Data:
 As with `merge_data`, this function takes as an argument a file folder containing the file necessary to determine the appropriate column names.
-Within this folder, the file `features.txt` is assigned to the variable `features_data`, containing all the 541 features and their names
+Within this folder, the file `features.txt` is assigned to the variable `features_data`, containing all the 541 features and their names.

 ### Transformations:

- -  Use `colnames()` to set the column headers for Subject, Activity, ActivityID, and the associated features
+ -  Use `colnames()` to set the column headers for Subject, Activity, ActivityID, and the associated features.
  - `mean_col` are the indices of columns that contain "mean()".
  - `std_col` are the indices of columns that contain "std().
  - `meanstd_col` is the vector containing the `mean_col` and `std_col` indices, and sorted.